 Limits on dispensing and sales of prescription and over-the-counter medicines

-Together with the Government, the Pharmacy Guild of Australia and the National Pharmaceutical Services Association, the bold decision has been made to start putting a limit on the dispensing and sale of certain medicines.
+PSA is aware of member concerns that patients sometimes pressure pharmacists to dispense unsafe amounts of medicines.
+Together with the Government, the Pharmacy Guild of Australia and the National Pharmaceutical Services Association, the decision was made in March 2020 to limit the dispensing and sale of certain medicines.